ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

    **SEO → Connect Google Account** page after connecting, or enter them manually on the SEO settings screen if needed.
 8. Install and activate WooCommerce (required for Quantity Discounts and Abandoned Carts).
-9. Install and activate Elementor to use the Gm2 Qnty Discounts widget on product pages.
-With Elementor Pro the widget appears in the **WooCommerce** section when editing Single Product templates.
+9. Install and activate Elementor to use the Gm2 Qnty Discounts widget on product pages and the Registration/Login widget.
+With Elementor Pro the discount widget appears in the **WooCommerce** section when editing Single Product templates.
 Otherwise look under **General**.
 10. Open **Gm2 → Quantity Discounts** and create discount groups to define pricing rules.
 11. Configure cart recovery options under **Gm2 → Abandoned Carts**.
 12. Choose an Elementor popup on **Gm2 → Cart Settings** to collect a shopper's email or phone before leaving.
 Captured contact details appear on the **Gm2 → Abandoned Carts** page.